richardmukechiwa/Employee-Attrition-Classification-model/README.md

 **Integration:** Integrating this app into a larger HR dashboard for real-time attrition prediction and analysis.

 ### **How to Access the App**
-You can access the deployed Streamlit app .
+You can access the deployed Streamlit app here t.ly/UlMBw.
 It is user-friendly and allows for easy interaction with the model.